pablo-gf/randmov/README.md

 # RandMov

 A tool to get random movies from your Letterboxd watchlist.
-Available in two modes:
+Web app available through Render here: [https://randmov.onrender.com/](https://randmov.onrender.com/).
+This app is available in two modes:

 - **Local Chrome Driver Webscraper** (uses Selenium and Chrome, for local use only)
 - **HTML Parser Web App** (uses requests/BeautifulSoup, for web deployment or local Flask)